 The boys try to spook the girls in the middle of the night with a ghost, so they try to get revenge by giving them a taste of their own medicine.
 But after Alice criticizes them for being so scared, ...

-Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
-With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.
+Widower Sheriff Andy Taylor, and his son Opie, live with Andy's Aunt Bee in Mayberry, North Carolina.
+With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney Fife.